ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

 </div>

 The demo app doesn't have it's own OMERO server.
 The html and javascript simply come from the figure.openmicroscopy web site (which is hosted by github).
-The demo app gets it's data from the [JCB dataviewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.
+The demo app instead gets it's data from the [JCB dataviewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.